jchademwiri/jacob-chademwiri-official/docs/02 linkedin.md

 Company logo
 Senior Tendering Administrator and IT Support Technician at SITHEMBE TRANSPORTATION AND PROJECTSSenior Tendering Administrator and IT Support Technician at SITHEMBE TRANSPORTATION AND PROJECTS
 Company logo
-Web Developer at Baum Systems Pvt LtdWeb Developer at Baum Systems Pvt Ltd Mutare Polytechnical CollegeMutare Polytechnical College Company logo
+Web Developer at Baum SystemsWeb Developer at Baum Systems Mutare Polytechnical CollegeMutare Polytechnical College Company logo
 TreehouseTreehouse